groupdocs-search/GroupDocs.Search-Docs/net/developer-guide/advanced-usage/indexing/indexing-options.md

 ## AutoDetectEncoding property

-The [AutoDetectEncoding](https://reference.groupdocs.com/search/net/groupdocs.search.options/indexingoptions/autodetectencoding/) property is a flag that allows you to automatically detect the following encodings of text files during indexing: UTF-32 LE, UTF-32 BE, UTF-16 LE, UTF-16 BE, UTF-8, UTF-7.
+The [AutoDetectEncoding](https://reference.groupdocs.com/search/net/groupdocs.search.options/baseoptions/autodetectencoding/) property is a flag that allows you to automatically detect the following encodings of text files during indexing: UTF-32 LE, UTF-32 BE, UTF-16 LE, UTF-16 BE, UTF-8, UTF-7.
 By default, the encoding auto detection of text files is disabled.
-But in any case, the encoding of a text file can be set during indexing when the [FileIndexing](https://reference.groupdocs.com/net/search/groupdocs.search.events/eventhub/events/fileindexing)event is raised.
+But in any case, the encoding of a text file can be set during indexing when the [FileIndexing](https://reference.groupdocs.com/net/search/groupdocs.search.events/eventhub/events/fileindexing) event is raised.
 Detailed information on detecting and setting the encoding of text files is presented on the page [Text file encoding detection]({{< ref "search/net/developer-guide/advanced-usage/indexing/text-file-encoding-detection.md" >}}).

 ## Encoding property

-The [Encoding](https://reference.groupdocs.com/search/net/groupdocs.search.options/indexingoptions/encoding/) property specifies the encoding used to extract text from text files.
+The [Encoding](https://reference.groupdocs.com/search/net/groupdocs.search.options/baseoptions/encoding/) property specifies the encoding used to extract text from text files.
 The default value is null, which means that the default encoding UTF-8 is used.
-If [AutoDetectEncoding](https://reference.groupdocs.com/search/net/groupdocs.search.options/indexingoptions/autodetectencoding/) is true then value of this property is used as the default encoding.
+If [AutoDetectEncoding](https://reference.groupdocs.com/search/net/groupdocs.search.options/baseoptions/autodetectencoding/) is true then value of this property is used as the default encoding.

 ## Threads property